 We understand that the "Googly" or "Bosie", a bowling action used in cricket, was developed and perfected on our front lawn by Bernard James Tindall Bosanquet, a cousin of the Bosanquet family that lived here in Victorian Times.

 The grounds are an interesting and peaceful place in which to wander or sit with many quiet and hidden corners and an abundance of wildlife and plants.
 During spring we have a beautiful display of naturalised bulbs, first snowdrops, then crocuses and daffodils together with wood anemone and primroses.
 These are followed by a colourful display of bluebells, azaleas, cherry trees and rhododendrons.

 We also have colourful fuchsia and escallonia hedges and Welsh poppy displays.
 The grounds offer panoramic rural views of over 20 miles into Devon and Cornwall so that Dartmoor and Bodmin Moor can be seen across unspoilt gently rolling countryside.
 Relax with a picnic in the grounds or use the barbecue to cook delicious local produce such as home cured sausages and burgers.
 Watch the sun going down and experience one of the many spectacular sunsets we get during the year.

-On clear nights you can marvel at the clarity of the seemingly infinite stars in the night sky.
+On clear nights the visibility of the night sky is amazing and offers views of seemingly infinte stars, planets and passing satellites.
+We have seen many shooting stars and meteors.
 We are located in one of the last few remaining dark sky areas of the country.
-Being unspoilt by light pollution one astronomer has described us as a "black field" site ideal for stargazing.
+Being unspoilt by light pollution one astronomer has described us as a site ideal for stargazing.

 A Garden View